Hagia Sophia: Church of Constantius II

 The nearby Hagia Irene ("Holy Peace") church was completed earlier and served as cathedral until the Great Church was completed.
 Besides Hagia Irene, there is no record of major churches in the city-centre before the late 4th century.
 Rowland Mainstone argued the 4th-century church was not yet known as Hagia Sophia.
-Though its name as the 'Great Church' implies that it was larger than other Constantinopolitan churches, the only other major churches of the 4th century were the Church of St Mocius, which lay outside the Constantinian walls and was perhaps attached to a cemetery, and the Church of the Holy Apostles.

-The church itself is known to have had a timber roof, curtains, columns, and an entrance that faced west.
+The church is known to have had a timber roof, curtains, columns, and an entrance that faced west.
 It likely had a narthex and is described as being shaped like a Roman circus.
 This may mean that it had a U-shaped plan like the basilicas of San Marcellino e Pietro and Sant'Agnese fuori le mura in Rome.
 However, it may also have been a more conventional three-, four-, or five-aisled basilica, perhaps resembling the original Church of the Holy Sepulchre in Jerusalem or the Church of the Nativity in Bethlehem.
 The building was likely preceded by an atrium, as in the later churches on the site.

 According to Ken Dark and Jan Kostenec, a further remnant of the 4th century basilica may exist in a wall of alternating brick and stone banded masonry immediately to the west of the Justinianic church.
 The top part of the wall is constructed with bricks stamped with brick-stamps dating from the 5th century, but the lower part is of constructed with bricks typical of the 4th century.
 This wall was probably part of the propylaeum at the west front of both the Constantinian and Theodosian Great Churches.